Oxid15/cascade/cascade/docs/source/tutorials/advanced_experiment_management.rst

 Workspaces
 ==========

-Sometimes Repos are piling up and to organize them effectively the ``Workspace`` was created.
+Sometimes Repos are piling up and to organize them effectively the :class:`~cascade.workspaces.Workspace` was created.
 This is the highest unit of experiment organization.

 .. note::

-    Having one ``Workspace`` per ML-project can be considered the best practice.
+    Having one :class:`~cascade.workspaces.Workspace` per ML-project can be considered the best practice.

 All containers share similar API.
 Using ``add_<something>`` methods you can create or just load an object if it already exists.